top of page

 About

-In his personal time, Mr. DeVita-Dillon is working on a number of scripts that are at various stages of development.
-Some of the scripts in development include "Taste of Sexuality", "A Terrible Existence", and "Untitled Mormon Script".
+In his personal time, Mr. DeVita is working on a number of scripts that are at various stages of development.
+Some of the scripts in development include "Taste of Sexuality", "A Tale of Two Mormons", and "A Terrible Existence".
 He is currently preparing The Absence of the Father, a slow cinema film about the son of a faith healer who must come to terms with his existence after the death of his father.

 bottom of page